jeremy-data-ai/school_website/README.md

 # School Website

-This repository contains a minimal example of a React frontend and FastAPI backend.
+This repository contains a minimal example of a React frontend, a Next.js frontend, and a FastAPI backend.
+The React app uses Tailwind CSS for styling.
-The frontend uses Tailwind CSS for styling.
-The backend exposes a JSON API that the frontend consumes.
+The Next.js app demonstrates server-side rendering.
+Both frontends consume the JSON API exposed by the backend.

 ## Requirements
 - Node.js and npm (for the frontend)